This page is a part of the mandatory statement of corporate social responsibility 2016/2017 according to paragraph 99a of the Danish accounting act.

 We take part in selected projects and programs where we are able to contribute our technological knowledge, or where we have specific domain knowledge.
 Projects and programs are selected based on a specific assessment of their market potential and economic potential for society.

-Danish hospitals are challenged by ageing populations and increases in the occurrence of lifestyle-related diseases, requiring intelligent IT solutions that enable hospitals to utilise personnel and equipment as efficiently as possible.
+Danish hospitals are challenged by an ageing population and increases in the occurrence of lifestyle-related diseases, requiring intelligent IT solutions that enable hospitals to utilise personnel and equipment as efficiently as possible.

 That is why Systematic has joined forces with several other public and private organisations and universities in Denmark on a big data project.
 “Big data” is the term used to describe large quantities of data that constantly are collected by IT systems all over the world.

 The aim of the project is to come together to investigate the options for using the vast quantities of data collected by IT systems all over Denmark every day.
 For example, in the health sector, which via patient notes collects important, anonymised data on the Danish population – data that can improve knowledge in areas such as states of health, work environment, care pathways and much more.